Epinova/Epinova.InRiverConnector/README.md

 # Changes from original connector

+## inRiverAssociations

+This concept has been completely removed.
+The node will never be created, and anything that would live just inside this (like linked products/items) and nowhere else will simply not be transferred to Episerver.
+Should make catalog management drastically cleaner.

 ## Inventory and price exports

 The original connector contained loads of code for dealing with inventory and price updates.
 This was not documented anywhere, nor reflected in default connector settings.